The Intellectual Property Review: United Kingdom

 - where the invention is a process, dispose of, offer to dispose of, use or import any product obtained directly by means of that process or keep any such product whether for disposal or otherwise.

 In Actavis v.
-Eli Lilly,50 the UK Supreme Court ruled that the assessment of infringement is a two-stage process asking first whether the variant infringes any of the claims of the patent as a matter of normal interpretation and, if not, then second, whether the variant nonetheless infringes because it varies from the invention in a way or ways that is or are immaterial.
+Eli Lilly,47 the UK Supreme Court ruled that the assessment of infringement is a two-stage process asking first whether the variant infringes any of the claims of the patent as a matter of normal interpretation and, if not, then second, whether the variant nonetheless infringes because it varies from the invention in a way or ways that is or are immaterial.
 The Supreme Court also provided guidance on when an equivalent might infringe, that has since been interpreted by the Court of Appeal in Icescape v.
-Ice-World.51
+Ice-World48 and developed by judges in the Patents Court49.

 Statutory exceptions to infringement